 General dentists are the primary dental care providers for patients of all ages.
-They can treat you and your entire family and care for your oral health.
-This is crucial to your overall health.
-Your general dentist takes responsibility for the diagnosis, treatment and overall coordination of services to meet your oral health needs.
-If you need a specialized dental procedure performed, your general dentist may work with other dentists to make sure you get the care you need.
+They can treat you and your entire family and care for your oral health, which is crucial to your overall health.
+Your general dentist takes responsibility for the diagnosis, treatment, and overall coordination of services to meet your oral health needs.
+If you need a specialized dental procedure, your general dentist may work with other dentists to make sure that you get the care you need.

 Source: MedlinePlus and Academy of General Dentistry

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - MouthHealthy, American Dental Association

 - The ADA's public site has an excellent section on dental topics A-Z.

 - Know Your Teeth, Academy of General Dentistry

 - The AGD's site has excellent oral-health information for all ages, including children's and seniors' dental health.

 - Colorado Dental Association

 - This site, for both dental professionals and the public, contains information on many dental topics, including how to find low-cost care if your income is limited.